sakshii0555/student-feedback-system/README.md

 - File handling in C
 - Full-stack development without frameworks

+---

-▶️ How to Run the Project (Windows)
+## ▶️ How to Run the Project

-1. Open Command Prompt and navigate to the backend directory: cd backend
+1. Open Command Prompt and navigate to the backend folder.

 2. Compile the backend server using GCC: gcc server.c -o server -lws2_32

 3. Run the server:
    server

-4. The backend server will start at: http://localhost:8080
+4. The server will start running at: http://localhost:8080
-   (Keep the terminal open while using the application.)

-5. Open the frontend by opening the following file in a web browser: frontend/index.html
+5. Open the frontend by double-clicking: frontend/index.html

 6. Fill in the feedback form and click Submit.
-   The submitted feedback will be sent to the C backend server and stored locally.
+   The feedback will be sent to the C backend server and stored locally.

  👩‍💻Author: Sakshi Rawat